fgs76100/UVM_Simplified/basic/lesson1-hello-world/README.md

 You could download the UVM library from [accellera](https://www.accellera.org/downloads/standards/uvm) and follow the readme.

-Or you know exactly what library you want to use, just put following line at your `~/.cshrc.my`
+Or you know exactly what library you want to use, just put following line in your `~/.cshrc.my`

 ```Tcsh
 setenv UVM_HOME /path/to/uvm/library/src